KlausLeggewie/GraphQl/README.md

 # GraphQl
-Simple demo for GraphQl using ASP.NET.
-Provides a GraphQL controller which can be used as endpoint for ChromeiQL.
+Simple demo for GraphQL using ASP.NET Core.
+Provides a GraphQL endpoint which can be used for GraphQL clients like ChromeiQL.
 Uses the graphql-dotnet package.

 GraphQL query example (based on the test-data included):
 ```query {